godbout/AlfredWorkflowUpdater/README.md

 Who wants to go check GitHub or a forum post manually to update your Workflow hmm?

+# Features

+* checks for updates on GitHub in the background
+* only checks when necessary (frequency checks)
+* possibility to open your GitHub release page
+* download your latest release, move it to the Users' download folder, open the workflow
+* notifications of your download come from your Workflow, so it's non-blocking and uses your icon ✌🏼️

 # OK, how does it work

 You call Alfred Workflow Updater with 2 parameters: